Hijab and burqa controversies in Europe: Perspectives

-In 2006, British Prime Minister Tony Blair described it as a "mark of separation".
-Campaigns to ban the burka has been linked to the counter-jihad movement.
-Proposals for a ban may be linked to other related cultural prohibitions as Dutch politician Geert Wilders proposed a ban on hijabs, in Islamic schools, in new mosques, and in non-western immigration.
+While some European officials opposed blanket bans on Islamic dress—such as European Commissioner Franco Frattini, who in 2006 stated that he did not favor banning the burqa—other political leaders expressed stronger criticisms.
+In the same year, British Prime Minister Tony Blair described Islamic dress as a "mark of separation".
+Campaigns to ban the burka have also been linked to the counter-jihad movement, and proposals for restrictions have sometimes coincided with broader cultural prohibitions, as Dutch politician Geert Wilders proposed bans not only on hijabs but also on Islamic schools, new mosques, and non-Western immigration.